RCmags/rcmags.github.io/collections/travel/Brazil/_posts/2023-07-12-first-time-rio-4.md

 ---
 layout: post
-title: "More wandering about downtown Rio.
-A beautiful mix of modern and historic"
+title: "Rio de Janeiro | Wandering about downtown area: a mix of modern and historic"

 # image sliders: